 About Multiple Myeloma

-Multiple myeloma is the second most common type of blood cancer with 1,000 new cases diagnosed globally every day.
+Multiple myeloma is the second most common type of blood cancer1 with 1,000 new cases diagnosed globally every day.
 The disease has a high rate of deterioration and a poor prognosis.
 Delays in diagnosis can result in anaemia, infection and severe damage to the kidneys and skeleton.
 Studies show that when first diagnosed, up to 40% of myeloma patients may already be experiencing renal failure.
 Rapid diagnosis and early treatment can prevent the development of these severe complications of myeloma and as a result can greatly improve quality and duration of life.

 Visit Serascience for the full story.